-When you make an appointment at Doyle Salewski Windsor, we will give you all of the knowledge you need so you can make an informed decision in becoming financially independent.
+When you make an appointment at Doyle Salewski Montreal, we will give you all of the knowledge you need so you can make an informed decision in becoming financially independent.
 Our trustees will be there from the beginning to end of your process, to ensure you have all the help you need every step of the way.

 “I would absolutely recommend Doyle Salewski if you’re in debt.
 They are amazing and work miracles.”

 Home / Blog / Covid-19 / Taxes, Financial Tips for Tax Season (Covid Edition) March…